mhtnlab/mhtnlab.com/content/posts/05-06-2024__Welcome-to-MHTN-Lab.md

 I intend on sharing my knowledge in the form of college and industry standard courses, all for free, without collecting any data or targeting you with advertising.
 Did I mention there won't be any ads?
 Seriously, no ads, tracking or data collection.

 Rest assured, I have no intention of selling out, as I believe this is my calling - a better, more private, and digitally secure world for all.

-### An Open Letter

-I extend a cordial invitation for you to join me on this exhilarating odyssey of discovery and enlightenment.
-Whether you're a seasoned sage or a fledgling enthusiast, rest assured there's something to pique your interest and stimulate your intellect.

-Thank you for gracing MHTN Lab with your presence.
-Together, let's embark on a voyage of discovery, where the journey is as enriching as the destination.

-Adventurously yours,

-Miro